Veronica officinalis L.

-Veronica officinalis a herbaceous perennial with green, hairy stems, up to 20 inches (50 cm) long, often prostrate, and rooting at joints.
-The leaves are simple, opposite, obtuse, oblong, narrowed at the base and spiral shaped.
-Flowers are small and irregular, whitish blue with blue streaks to violet.
-They crowded on spike-like racemes from axils of leaves.
-It is in flower from May to August.
+Veronica officinalis is a herbaceous perennial with green hairy stems that grow up to 20 inches (50 cm) long, often prostrate and rooting at joints.
+The leaves are simple, opposite, obtuse, oblong, and narrowed at the base.
+Flowers are small and irregular, whitish-blue with blue streaks to violet, crowded on spike-like racemes from axils of leaves, and appear from May to August.

 How to Grow and Care

-Speedwell thrives in conditions as wide ranging as full sun to partial shade and in loamy, sandy or clay dense soils.
-However, it does prefer a sunny location with well draining soil.
-The soil pH can be as liberal as neutral, alkaline or acidic, with moisture content from average to quite moist.
+Speedwell thrives in full sun to partial shade and loamy, sandy, or clay-dense soils.
+However, it does prefer a sunny location with well-draining soil.
+The soil pH can be as liberal as neutral, alkaline, or acidic, with moisture content from average to quite moist.

-The hardy medium sized plant, with striking 1 to 3 foot (30 to 90 cm) flower spikes, flourishes in USDA hardiness zones 3-8.
-The Speedwell is tolerant of a variety of conditions but prefers full sun and well drained soil.
+The hardy, medium-sized plant, with striking 1 to 3 foot (30 to 90 cm) flower spikes, flourishes in USDA hardiness zones 3-8.
+The Speedwell is tolerant of various conditions but prefers full sun and well-drained soil.